 Tap the Knowledge and Wisdom Around You

-The aforementioned, Jason Horejs, has written an excellent and recommended How to Sell Art book.
+The aforementioned, Jason Horejs, has written an excellent and recommended book, How to Sell Art.
 Grab a copy of Getting to Yes, one of the best books I’ve read on the subject of negotiation.
 If you put to use just a fraction of the advice in both these books, you can pull yourself out of feeling anxious in selling situations.
-In fact, with some studying and practice, you will find a newfound growing confidence that will help you in every aspect of your life.
+In fact, with some studying and practice, you will find newfound growing confidence that will help you in every aspect of your life.